 I didn't find the storyline or the whodunnit overly exciting.
 It's written in first person perspective from Stephanie's point of view.
 There is some swearing and some adult situations.

-Since it's basically the same story over and over, I stopped buy these books a long time ago and now borrow them from the library.
+Since it's basically the same story over and over, I stopped buying these books a long time ago and now borrow them from the library.
 It's a mindless familiar read and there is some amusement.